UVA-Course-Explorer/.github/profile/README.md

 - [awesome-movies.life](https://t.co/l6uyNmrXmu): Andrej Karpathy's movie recommendation site and accompanying [tweet](https://twitter.com/karpathy/status/1647374645316968449?lang=en) convinced us to use NumPy for storing our embedding matrix and performing the computations required for each search.
-- [Huberman AI (now Dexa AI)](https://dexa.ai/huberman?utm_source=rileyt&utm_medium=redirect&utm_campaign=migration): This site lets users search for relevant segments of transcripts of the Huberman Lab podcast using text embeddings.
-You can find a video of the first version of their app [here](https://twitter.com/rileytomasek/status/1603854647575384067).
 - [searchclasses.org](https://www.searchclasses.org/): This semantic search engine built for Stanford courses showed us evidence that semantic search for university courses could yield relevant results.
 - [Lou's List](https://louslist.org/): We based our catalog heavily on Lou's List, the OG catalog for UVA courses maintained by Professor Lou Bloomfield since 2009.